Asymptotic properties and approximation of Bayesian logspline density estimators for communication-free parallel computing methods: Introduction

-In our work we estimate the MISE between the functions $\phat^{*}$ and $p^{*}$ by adapting the estimation techniques introduced in \cite{Stone89,Stone90}.
-We then utilize this analysis to establish a similar estimate for the normalized densities $\phat$ and $p$,
+We estimate the MISE between the functions $\phat^{*}$ and $p^{*}$ by adapting the estimation techniques introduced in \cite{Stone89,Stone90}.
+Under optimal scaling of the number of knots with respect to the number of samples, we obtain the estimate

-where $h_{max}=\max_{m}\{h_m\}$ and $j+1$ is the number of continuous derivatives of $p$.
-Notice that the exponential contains two terms, where the first depends on the number of samples and the number of knots and the other depends on the placement of the spline knots.
-Both terms converge to zero and for MISE to scale optimally both terms must converge at the same rate.
-To this end, we choose $h_{max}$ and each $K_m$ to be functions of the vector $\N=\big\{N_{1},\dots,N_{M}\big\}$ and scale appropriately with the norm $\|\N\|$.
-This simplifies the above estimate to